 Lastly, with the new changes to how and when VAT is collected, some online marketplaces will change how they display these fees to buyers.
 Some listings may now include an estimate for VAT in the item price.
 Or your buyers may see the total VAT amount at checkout.
 You may want to prepare your customers for these changes.

 At this time, there will be no changes to creating shipments on our platform.
 We are working with our partner carriers to better understand the impacts on our clients and how we can help.
 Should you have any questions about this new requirement, we recommend that you reach out to HMRC directly.

 As a reminder, international shipments must comply with the destination country’s customs requirements.
 It is the shipper’s responsibility to understand and adhere to any requirements.
 Some of the most common reasons for delays in customs clearance include:

 - Inaccurate or misleading declared value

-- One of the most common duty and tax disputes is incorrectly declared value: always represent the actual transaction value as this can lead to delays and even possible fines.
+- One of the most common duty and tax disputes is declaring value incorrectly: always represent the actual transaction value as this can lead to delays and even possible fines.